Our Grapevine and Fort Worth obs are well-equipped to manage gestational diabetes

 Women’s bodies respond differently to the insulin hormone when they are pregnant, which causes about 5% of pregnant women to develop a problem.
 Should gestational diabetes develop during pregnancy, it is very important for mother and baby to receive care and special monitoring.
-Our Grapevine obstetricians have the experience and knowledge needed to handle this serious condition.
+Our Grapevine and Fort Worth obstetricians have the experience and knowledge needed to handle this serious condition.

 What are the risk factors for gestational diabetes?